james-minton/jminton/content/post/the-petit-bourgeois-militia-unleashed/index.md

 The main observation was the change of tone and aesthetic in my relatives' suburban neighborhood, where a barracks mentality seemed to have taken hold.
 Just a couple of many examples:

-One, the neighbor guy in an army-style camo hat riding an enormous metal beast resembling an Abrams tank that mowed his (already only half-inch tall) grass.
+One, the neighbor guy in an army-style camo hat riding an enormous metal beast resembling an Abrams tank to mow his (already only half-inch tall) grass.
 I'd seen no lawnmower like it before—far bulkier and more tricked-out than required for the job, attesting to a need to project not just toughness but *total lawn domination*.
 (This in keeping with the hyperbolic upsizing of other suburban vehicles like pickup trucks, well exceeding any functional necessity.)
 This was not the lawn maintenance equipment I'd grown up with; it seemed military-grade, a tool of aggression.

 Two, a neighborhood dad out for his afternoon run in a "tactical jogging vest," a new concept to me, and something that would've been the target of jokes in years prior.
 Not anymore.
 It was *de rigeur* and deadly serious now.